UKHomeOffice/hof-db-table-replacer/README.md

 `run.js` is the entrypoint to the app.

-Note that Knex pools remain open for 30 seconds after use unless directly terminated.
+Note that PGP pools remain open for 10 seconds and Knex pools remain open for 30 seconds by default after use unless directly terminated.

 ## Testing